The eCMR or electronic consignment note is an essential solution to further drive the digitization of road freight transport.

 With all of the above, it is of vital importance that the eCRM system implemented in a transport company, in a loading company or in a logistics operator meets all the regulatory requirements set out in the previous points.

-In this regard, the SeamLess eCMR by FIELDEAS Track and Trace is the only one on the market that offers full legal guarantee by having the capacity to include all the required information depending on the type of transport and to include the advanced digital signature in the processing of the documentation, as well as to guarantee the integrity of the information in the custody of the document.
+In this regard, the FIELDEAS SeamLess eCMR SeamLess eCMR from FIELDEAS Track and Trace is one of the few in the market that offers complete legal and regulatory guarantees, as it has the capacity to include all the information required depending on the type of transport and to include advanced digital signatures in the processing of the documentation, as well as guaranteeing the integrity of the information in the custody of the document.

-In addition, the FIELDEAS Track and Trace solution allows cargo information to be verifiable by the FFCCS, either through a numerical code or through a QR code.
+In addition, the FIELDEAS Track and Trace solution allows cargo information to be verifiable by the authorities, either through a numerical code or through a QR code.